bancorprotocol/research/README.md

 To build locally, pip install -r requirements.txt and then jupyter-book build .

 Follow the build instructions on the Jupyter Book guide.
-The guide has information for how to use the Jupyter Book CLI to build this book.
+The guide has information on how to use the Jupyter Book CLI to build this book.
 You can find the Jupyter Book build instructions here.